nextstrain/zika/phylogenetic/README.md

 The NCBI Genbank data are preprocessed using the [ingest/](../ingest/) workflow and are automatically updated when new data are available.
 The USVI records were pulled from https://github.com/blab/zika-usvi/ with [additional processing steps to remove duplicates][].
-These are static unless we make changes to the expected metadata columns.
+These are not updated unless we make changes to the expected metadata columns.

 ### Adding your own data